Buyer's Guide

 Typical time-of-day useEvening, bedtimeMorning, middayVariable

-Best for first-time usersIndica-leaning often safer for sleep use caseSativa often more stimulating, can amplify anxietyBalanced hybrids often best entry point
+Best for first-time usersIndica-leaning often suits a sleep use caseSativa often more stimulating, can amplify anxietyBalanced hybrids often a good entry point

 Reliability of label as effect predictorModerate (myrcene correlation real but imperfect)Moderate (limonene correlation real but imperfect)Low (depends entirely on chemovar)